kp-square/gh-page/content/essays/i-am-special.md

 date    = "2025-07-26T12:28:22-05:00"
 draft   = false
 title   = "I am special"
-summary = "This one morning I woke up and suddenly realized how special I am"
+summary = "This one morning I woke up and suddenly realized how special I am!"
 +++

 # This one morning I woke up and suddenly realized how special I am!